lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Otherwise,

-- it MUST be of the regular type specified in {{NotLastFrag}}
+- it MUST be of the Regular type specified in {{NotLastFrag}}
 - the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment.
-- padding bits MUST be appended to the tiles as needed to fit the Payload size constraint of regular SCHC Fragments
+- padding bits are appended to the tiles as needed to fit the Payload size constraint of Regular SCHC Fragments
+- if MIC is used, these padding bits are not taken into account for the MIC computation

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.

-The fragment sender MUST send

-- at least one All-1 SCHC Fragment
+The fragment sender MUST send at least one All-1 SCHC Fragment.
-- or at least one SCHC ACK REQ with the W field corresponding to the last window.

 The fragment sender MUST listen for SCHC ACK messages after having sent

 - an All-1 SCHC Fragment
 - or a SCHC ACK REQ with the W field corresponding to the last window.

-Profiles MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.
+A Profile MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.

 Each time a fragment sender sends an All-1 SCHC Fragment or a SCHC ACK REQ,